Overcrowding reports at Sheff Wed 'premature'

 The incident occurred at the Leppings Lane end of Hillsborough, the same stand where a crush at the 1989 FA Cup semi-final between Liverpool and Nottingham Forest resulted in the deaths of 97 supporters.

-Eastwood said there was "possibly some issue connected to the way fans have moved around in the lower tier" during the third-round tie on 7 January.
+Eastwood said there was "possibly some issue connected to the way fans have moved around in the lower tier" during the third-round tie on 7 January, which League One Wednesday won 2-1.

 "The safety advisory group at Sheffield City Council have got full confidence in the club's safety operation because if they hadn't, if there were any concerns that the safety of people was compromised, especially at Sheffield Wednesday in view of the history, then the city council would issue a prohibition notice, and they haven't," he added.